01 of 08

 Perpetual Block Calendar

 New year, fresh start!
 With the new year coming, it's time to take stock of the last year and plan for the one ahead.
 And with that comes some organization!
 This perpetual block calendar is a fun pop of color to add to your desk and will keep you on track for the months ahead.
-You can customize with different colors and sizes, and it would make a great gift for an officemate as well.
+You can customize with different colors and sizes, and it would make an excellent gift for an officemate as well.
 Our calendar contains the day of the week and the date, but you can even take it a step further and include a month as well.
 Set it up in your workspace and let it inspire you to tackle the new year!Continue to 2 of 8 below.

 02 of 08

-First you'll need to decide on the size that you'd like your calendar to be.
+First, you'll need to decide on the size that you'd like your calendar to be.
 This one is nice and compact, with 1 1/2-inch cubes, which makes it 3-inches long.
 When you're looking for the square wooden dowels as you gather materials, choose a large wooden dowel in the size that you'd like your cubes, and then a second wooden dowel that's half the width of the large one.
 As an example, our square dowels are 1 1/2-inch and 3/4-inch.

 Continue to 3 of 8 below.